Migrating an existing application from Activiti 5.x (or Camunda fox 6.x - see below) is straightforward. This page describes the necessary steps.

 This guide covers mandatory migration steps as well as optional considerations for initial configuration of new functionality included in Camunda BPM 7.3.
 The following concepts were introduced with Camunda BPM 7.3 and are relevant for migration:

 For migration from Camunda BPM 7.2 to Camunda BPM 7.3, the provided upgrade scripts that match your database have to be executed.
-With a pre-built distribution, the upgrade scripts are located in the folder $DISTRIBUTION_PATH/sql/upgrade
+With a pre-built distribution, the upgrade scripts are located in the folder $DISTRIBUTION_PATH/sql/upgrade.

-If you migrate from a version < 7.2.5 and use DB2 or Microsoft SQL Server, you have to execute the SQL script $DATABASE_engine_7.2_patch_7.2.4_to_7.2.5.sql
+If you migrate from a version < 7.2.5 and use DB2 or Microsoft SQL Server, you have to execute the SQL script $DATABASE_engine_7.2_patch_7.2.4_to_7.2.5.sql, where $DATABASE corresponds to the database platform you use.

-.
-This script is the same as patch $DATABASE_engine_7.2_patch_7.2.4_to_7.2.5.sql
+$DATABASE_engine_7.1_patch_7.1.9_to_7.1.10.sql.
+This script is the same as patch $DATABASE_engine_7.2_patch_7.2.4_to_7.2.5.sql which need not be executed then.

 Check available SQL patch scripts for an overview of available SQL patch scripts for your current version.

-Regardless of the version you are migrating from, the main upgrade script is $DATABASE_engine_7.2_to_7.3.sql
+Regardless of the version you are migrating from, the main upgrade script is $DATABASE_engine_7.2_to_7.3.sql and has to be executed next.

 When migrating a Camunda BPM embedded engine, i.e., a process engine that is managed entirely within an application and bound to that application's lifecycle, the following steps are required: